Essentials

 - places lines through cancelled terms in math equationscaption

-- customized captions in figure and table environments, I like my caption headings bolded for readabilityenumitem
+- customized captions in figure and table environments, I like my caption headings bolded for readabilityderivative

-- provides additional numbering and structuring control over the enumerate, itemize, and description environmentsfloat
+- provides additional numbering and structuring control over the enumerate, itemize, and description environmentsesint

 - sometimes necessary for the placement of stubborn figures and tablesgraphicx